Cornelius van Steenoven

-Cornelis van Steenoven (also known as Cornelius Steenoven; died April 3, 1725, in Leiden) was a Dutch Latin Catholic priest who later served as the seventh Old Catholic Archbishop of Utrecht (following the Dutch Mission lineage) from 1724 to 1725.
-Consecrated without the permission of the pope, Steenoven was at the center of the 18th-century controversy between national churches and what many considered to be the overreaching powers of the papacy.
+Cornelis van Steenoven (died April 3, 1725) was a Dutch priest who served as the first Old Catholic Archbishop of Utrecht from 1724 to 1725.
+Consecrated without the permission of the pope, Steenoven was at the center of the 18th-century controversy between national churches and the Catholic Church.

 Education and early ministry

 Steenoven was educated in Louvain, then in Rome, where he received his Doctor of Theology.
 He was ordained a priest in 1689.
 Steenoven served as a pastor in Amersfoort from 1692 to 1719.
 Beginning in 1700, Steenoven served as a canon of the Cathedral Chapter of Utrecht, which was suspended by Rome in 1700 after a conflict during the time of Petrus Codde, the former Archbishop of Utrecht, whom Steenoven came to know in Rome.
 Like van der Croon, a later Old Catholic Archbishop of Utrecht, van Steenoven was one of 300 priests in six diocese who had previously signed a protest in support of Archbishop Petrus Codde in 1700 or 1701.
 In 1719, Steenoven was elected vicar general of the Chapter of Utrecht and served in this capacity together with Gisbert van Dyck under the Chapter's dean, John Christian van Erkel.